melisa-yilmaz/dps-react-challenge/README.md

 - Notes about what parts were AI-assisted
 - Any generated code snippets you modified or rejected

+## AI Assistance Disclosure

+This project was developed with partial AI assistance for learning and optimization purposes.
+Full details of AI usage can be found in [AI-ASSISTANCE.md](./AI-ASSISTANCE.md

 This helps us understand your workflow and decision-making process, not to judge AI usage.

 Happy coding!